Thanjavur

 The Temple of Lord Anjaneya

 The temple is west facing so also Lord Anjaneya Swami.
 The main sanctum is raised and the Lord Anjaneya Swami is installed there.
-As you enter you will see Maha Ganapati and Navaneetha Krishnan former in the standing posture and the other in sitting posture.
+As you enter you will see Maha Ganapati and Navaneetha Krishnan former in the standing posture and the other in the sitting posture.
 This is the uniqueness of the temples built by the rulers of the Vijayanagar - wherever Lord Anjaneya is installed there is either Sri Venu Gopal or some form of Lord Krishna will also be installed in the temple premises.
 Similarly, wherever Sri Krishna is installed, as the main deity there will be Sri Anjaneya as well somewhere in the temple.
-There also vigrahas of Ambal and Jaya Veera Anjaneya holding a lotus in his hand.
+There are also vigrahas of Ambal and Jaya Veera Anjaneya holding a lotus in his hand.

 The Lord Anjaneya vigraha is about four feet in height and the Lord is standing majestically with folded hands (anjali hastha varadhan).
 His eyes are glowing with bright golden hue and He is bestowing on the devotees all that they wished (kamaduk).
 In early nineties the trustees performed the kumbabishekam of the temple.

-Location of the temple : "Opel Naik Bunk Anjaneya Temple, Thanjavur"
+Location of the temple: "Opel Naik Bunk Anjaneya Temple, Thanjavur"

 Experience